Apollo

 Parking a Campervan in Perth

-Down in Fremantle, the Main South Beach Parking lot has a generous 4-hour free-parking limit, perfect for spending a day with your toes in the sand.
+Down in Fremantle, the Main South Beach Parking Lot has a generous 4-hour free parking limit, perfect for spending a day with your toes in the sand.
 Just move your rig if you need more time.

 Where can you park a campervan overnight in Perth?

-Top 10 Campervan-friendly Campsites near Perth
+Top 10 Campervan-friendly Campgrounds near Perth

 Bettys Beach, Mount Manypeaks Nature Reserve